Here’s what to look for when selecting a hotel or Airbnb during a holiday trip, and how to lower your personal risk during your stay.

 Decreased occupancy, frequent disinfecting, digital keys, 24-hour vacancy between guest departures, and digital check-in are some measures now available at many hotels.

-If you have your sights set on an Airbnb, be aware of their changes.
+If you have your sights set on an Airbnb, be aware of their guidelines for cleanliness.

-Every host who commits to their Enhanced Cleaning Protocol will receive a special callout on their listing in the coming days, a spokesperson told Healthline.
+Every host who commits to their Enhanced Cleaning Protocol will receive a special callout on their listing, a spokesperson told Healthline.

 The protocol is a signal to guests that they’re committed to a stepped-up cleaning and sanitization routine.